Acute Intermittent PorphyriaSymptoms, Doctors, Treatments, Advances & More

 Karolinska Institutet

-Eliane Sardh practices in Stockholm, Sweden.
+Eliane Sardh practices practicing medicine in Stockholm, Sweden.
 Ms. Sardh is rated as an Elite expert by MediFind in the treatment of Acute Intermittent Porphyria.
-Her top areas of expertise are Acute Hepatic Porphyria (AHP), Acute Intermittent Porphyria, Porphyria, and Variegate Porphyria.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Acute Intermittent Porphyria, Acute Hepatic Porphyria (AHP), Porphyria, and Variegate Porphyria.

 Karolinska Institutet

-Pauline Harper practices in Stockholm, Sweden.
+Pauline Harper practices practicing medicine in Stockholm, Sweden.
 Ms. Harper is rated as an Elite expert by MediFind in the treatment of Acute Intermittent Porphyria.
-Her top areas of expertise are Acute Intermittent Porphyria, Porphyria, Acute Hepatic Porphyria (AHP), and Variegate Porphyria.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Acute Intermittent Porphyria, Porphyria, Acute Hepatic Porphyria (AHP), and Variegate Porphyria.

 Summary: The main aim of this clinical trial is to learn about the effect of carbohydrate-rich diet as a treatment for AIP (acute intermittent porphyria).
 Aim: Investigate the diet's impact on tissue and serum glucose, plasma insulin, cytokine levels, amino acids, and gut microbiota in AIP, and their correlation with PBG (Porphobilinogen).
 Aim: Assess the diet's effect on AIP symptoms and health status in ...